mikolalysenko/3p/README.md

 **DRAFT SPECIFICATION**

-This module is a reference JavaScript codec for the progressive triangle stream (3PJ and 3PB) file format.
-It provides documentation and conformance tests.
-Optimized streaming decoders are provided by other packages.
+Progressive triangle streams are an implementation [Hugh Hoppe's progressive meshes](1) with modifications favoring small file sizes and fast lossless decoding over the visual fidelity of intermediate representations.

-Progressive triangle streams are an implementation [Hugh Hoppe's progressive meshes](1) with modifications that make it more suitable for web applications.
-Specifically, progressive triangle streams are optimized for fast lossless decoding instead of visual fidelity.
-This tradeoff makes the resulting data more compact and speeds up loading higher resolution meshes at the cost that lower resolution meshes are somewhat degraded.
-For most web applications this is a reasonable tradeoff.
+This module provides documentation of the progressive triangle stream format as well as reference codecs for the binary and JSON containers.
+Optimized streaming decoders for specific applications are provided by other packages.

 # Format description